async-aws/aws/docs/integration/flysystem.md

 with the actual filesystem implementation.
 They have adapters for local disk, FTP, in-memory etc.

-This package is a Flysystem adapter for S3 using AsyncAWS.
+This package is a Flysystem adapter for S3 using AsyncAws.
 The integration supports both Flysystem version 1 and version 2.

 ## Install